 The Fate of Landscape Painting.

 Landscape painting has always been tied to the question of fate.
-The pastoral landscape was comforting, conquered and subdued, signaling that the fate of humanity was in a position superior to that of nature.
-By contrast the experience of standing atop sublime vistas or facing nature's most extreme forces eshewed perpectives that threatened the safetly of the human subject, and were often depicted using pictorial motifs associated with transversing unimaginable distances.
-Of course, these were strictly pre-modern notions of the fated condition of confronting the landscape because it was taken for granted that there was no other condition of natural habitation, save that of struggle.
-In fact, there was no way around the landscape as a fated relationship until the invention of trains, planes and automobiles.
-As a consequence of these inventions along with widespread industrialization, the genre of landscape painting lost its perceived relevance as our relationship to the environment became one that was defined by greater and greater degrees of distantiation over the course of the twentieth century.
+The pastoral landscape was comforting, conquered and subdued, signaling that the fate of humanity was in a position superior to that of nature, or ultimately, that is was closer to being in a pictorial dialogue that reflected the beneign hand of a benevolent godhead.
+In contrast with this explicitly religious outlook, the experience of standing atop sublime vistas or facing nature's most extreme forces eshewed perpectives that threatened the safetly of the human subject, and were often depicted using pictorial motifs associated with transversing unimaginable distances.
+It is no coincidence that this interpetation of the landscape rose to prominance at the brith of the Enlightment, when humankind traded the picture of creation with a caretaker for so many images of paradise lost.
+Of course, these were strictly pre-modern notions of our fated condition of confronting the landscape, largely because it was taken for granted that there was no other means of natural habitation, save that of struggle.
+In fact, there was no way around the landscape as a fated relationship of tumult and toil until the invention of trains, planes and automobiles.
+As a consequence of these modes of transportation, along with widespread industrialization, the genre of landscape painting lost its perceived relevance as our relationship to the environment became one that was defined by greater and greater degrees of distantiation over the course of the last century.

-Artists in the show: Cam DeCaussin, Camila Galofre, Sarah Hathaway, Travis Ivey, Virgina Katz, Jonathan Marquis, Abbey Messmer, Emily Ritter, and Devon Tsuno.
+Artists in the show: Laura Spalding Best, Cam DeCaussin, Camila Galofre, Sarah Hathaway, Travis Ivey, Megan Johnson, Virgina Katz, Jonathan Marquis, Abbey Messmer, Emily Ritter, and Devon Tsuno.